tidoust/slidyremote/README.md

 Demo and details available at [http://tidoust.github.io/slidyremote/](http://tidoust.github.io/slidyremote/).

-The repository contains a generic JavaScript shim for the Presentation API that supports casting content to Google Cast devices and attached second screens (under certain conditions).
-That generic shim could be re-used in other demos.
+The repository contains a generic JavaScript shim for the Presentation API that supports casting content to Google Cast devices and attached second screens (under certain conditions), falling back to opening the content on a separate browser window.
+The shim could be re-used in other demos.